CMHAAorg/cmhaa-website/site/content/resources/launch-media-release.md

     vimeo_quote_author: "Associate Professor Samuel Harvey, Chief Psychiatrist & Head of the Workplace Mental Health Research Program, Black Dog Institute "
+  - type: want_know_more
+    article_title: Media enquiries
+    article_description: To arrange an interview with one of our spokespeople, or to speak with one of our founding members, please contact Melissa Cullen on 0408 029 546.
+    article_fullname: Melissa Cullen, Managing Partner, opr Agency
+    article_email: melissa.cullen@opragency.com.au
 ---
 * Mental health issues are prevalent amongst Australian workers: One in five working Australians report experiencing a mental illness in the past year.1
 * The human and business cost of mental ill-health is high: The cost to the Australian economy of mental ill-health and suicide is, conservatively, in the order of $43 to $51 billion per year.
 Additional to this is an approximately $130 billion cost associated with diminished health and reduced life expectancy for those living with mental ill-health.2